 Disclaimer: This syllabus is subject to change.
+Activities may be disrupted due to potential increases in COVID cases in parts of the US or other countries, wildfire evacuations across California, protests around elections, or other events.
 Any changes will be made in lecture and/or on the course website with at least one week of notice, except under extraordinary circumstances.